EmanueleCuzzocrea/Quadruped_MPC_vs_RL/README.md

 control approaches on legged robots.
 In particular, an MPC approach is analyzed in the former case, while a Deep Reinforcement Learning technique based on the Reward Machines is developed in the latter.
 The robot behavior is tested using different gaits with both the approaches.
-Moreover, exploiting the model-based control, an RRT planning algorithm is implemented to see how the robot moves in an environment with obstacles.
+Moreover, exploiting the model-based control, an RRT planning algorithm is implemented as a global planner to see how the robot moves in an environment with obstacles.

 All the results are obtained in ROS using Gazebo and Rviz environments for the model-based approach and the RaiSim platform for the data-driven one.
 In the first case, the simulation is performed with the Unitree A1 Robot Dog, while in the second with the Unitree Aliengo Robot